GfSE/SpecIF/documentation/02_Concepts.md

 With the definition of the data format (syntax), the term definitions (semantics) and fundamental elements to represent engineering models (semantic integration) a big step forward is done in comparison with other PLM data formats.
 But another thing for a tool vendor is to know how to map more complex data structures to SpecIF.

-For example an UML- or SysML-model has many as aspects how it can be represented in the syntax and semantics of SpecIF.
+For example an UML- or SysML-model has several options of representation in the syntax and semantics of SpecIF.
-To come to a common understanding and achieve a tool-comprehensive data exchange, the SpecIF standard shall define model integration guidelines describing the different scenarios how tool content has to be mapped to and from SpecIF.
+To develop a common understanding and to achieve a data exchange between tools, the SpecIF standard shall define model integration guidelines describing the different scenarios how tool content has to be mapped to and from SpecIF.
 This is the purpose of the SpecIF model integration guides.